seanlb02/FilmSpot/README.md

 ### Dependancies

-Filmspot requires Python3, pip, as the following dependancies in order to run via your terminal: <em>Pandas, Numpy</em>:
+Filmspot requires Python3, pip, as well as the following dependancies in order to run via your terminal: <em>Pandas, Numpy</em>:

 ```
 $ pip install pandas